objectionary/eo/README.md

 A destructor is a ...
 TBD

-An object must have a primary constructor and may have any number of secondary constructors and one destructor.
+An object must have a primary constructor (which must have at least one parameter, that is, the object must encapsulate something) and may have any number of secondary constructors and one destructor.
 A primary constructor is the one that initializes object attributes and can't have a body, for example: